aliahmedaspose/Aspose.Slides-Documentation/java/plugins/aspose-slides-java-for-php/presentation-content/powerpoint-charts/chart-types/pie-chart/_index.md

 ---

 ## **Second Plot Options for Pie of Pie and Bar of Pie Chart**
-Aspose.Slides for Java now supports second plot options for Pie of Pie or Bar of Pie $chart-> In this topic, we will show you how to specify those options using Aspose.Slides.
+Aspose.Slides for Java now supports second plot options for Pie of Pie or Bar of Pie chart.
+In this topic, we will show you how to specify those options using Aspose.Slides.
 To specify the properties, do this:

 1. Instantiate [Presentation](https://apireference.aspose.com/slides/java/com.aspose.slides/Presentation) class object.
 1. Add chart on the slide.
-1. Specify the second plot options of $chart->
+1. Specify the second plot options of chart.
 1. Write presentation to disk.

-In the example given below, we have set different properties of Pie of Pie $chart->
+In the example given below, we have set different properties of Pie of Pie chart.

 ```php
 // Create an instance of Presentation class